 - We work closely with Washington's community and technical colleges and develop online course materials, course equivalency certification, email boards to foster interaction, and transfer information.

-- FLIP Alliance: The Allen School is one of 11 leading computer science programs that comprise the FLIP Alliance: Diversifying Future Leadership in the Professoriate.
-The program is funded by an INCLUDES grant from the National Science Foundation awarded in 2017 to launch and demonstrate the effectiveness of strategies focused on recruiting and retaining diverse doctoral students at the FLIP institutions.
+- LEAP Alliance: The Allen School is one of 11 leading computer science programs that comprise the LEAP Alliance: Diversifying Leadership in the Professoriate.
+The program is funded by an INCLUDES grant from the National Science Foundation awarded in 2017 to launch and demonstrate the effectiveness of strategies focused on recruiting and retaining diverse doctoral students at the LEAP institutions.
 The end goal is to increase the amount of underrepresented minorities and persons with disabilities pursuing faculty positions in computer science, thus serving as role models for a diverse student body and bringing new perspectives to research projects and program policies.

 - NCWIT: The Allen School is an active member of the National Center for Women & Information Technology (NCWIT), a coalition of more than 100 prominent corporations, academic institutions, government agencies, and non-profits working to increase women's participation in information technology.
 In 2015, we earned the inaugural NCWIT NEXT Award grand prize for our success in recruiting and retaining women in undergraduate computer science.